zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 They have a desire to go out, and sentient beings are seekers of escape.

-They don’t go out there, they get it by kamma,
+They don't go out there, they get it by kamma,

-For those bad kamma, there are many things that have been done and immature. 』
+For those bad kamma, there are many things that have been done and immature. "

 Where did this terror, suffering, and sorrow arise?
 It arises from his love, happiness, greed, joy and greed.